CoryLR/user-routine/README.md

 * [x] Improve "tutorialMode" to include clickable "next" buttons on each log and comment
   * [ ] add "tutorialModeAutoPlay" option? (default false)
   * [x] Make highlight boxes click-through-able
-  * [ ] Maybe add a feature so that if a check fail SPA Routine goes back to the previous log or comment? - OR - Add 'gate' command or something similar to prevent the user from continuing if they don't follow the tutorial instructions
+  * [ ] Maybe add a feature so that if a check fail Dry-Run goes back to the previous log or comment? - OR - Add 'gate' command or something similar to prevent the user from continuing if they don't follow the tutorial instructions
 * [x] Add "attributionText" option.
 * [ ] Finish the Demo page
 * [x] Add auto-test URL params to demo page so I can use it for testing
 * [x] Add multiline string action list option
-* [x] Add a check so spaRoutine ends if there is already an existing SPA Routine happening
+* [x] Add a check so dryRun ends if there is already an existing Dry-Run happening
   * [x] Handle condition where multiple SPA Routines run at once, check for the message element
 * [x] Add play/pause/stop support - coordinate via data-attributes so it can be controlled from the outside too.
-When one of the buttons is clicked, it can set a data-attribute flag which SPA Routine can look at both on the globaldelay but also before tooltip hide
+When one of the buttons is clicked, it can set a data-attribute flag which Dry-Run can look at both on the globaldelay but also before tooltip hide
-* [ ] Add a tutorial walkthrough to the demo page *using* SPA Routine
+* [ ] Add a tutorial walkthrough to the demo page *using* Dry-Run
 * [ ] Add count action
 * [ ] Add a value action which will check for a value or a specific value
-* [x] Change name to spa-routine / SPA Routine / spaRoutine
+* [x] Change name to dry-run / Dry-Run / dryRun
-* [ ] Change Repo name and publish to spa-routine on NPM
+* [ ] Change Repo name and publish new name to NPM, options:
+  * dry-run
+  * task-routine
+  * auto-routine
+  * action-list
+  * dry-run
+  * spa-bot
+  * spa-check
+  * spa-list